its-d/terraform-aws-eks-microservice-framework/docs/architecture.md

    - Deploys controller that converts Kubernetes Service/Ingress resources into AWS ELB resources (ALB/NLB).
    - Uses IRSA for permissions to manage ELB resources.

-6. Monitoring: Grafana backed by EFS (Ready-to-use)
+6. Monitoring: Grafana (Ready-to-use)
-   - Grafana is deployed as part of the stack and can be backed by an EFS file system and access point.
+   - Grafana is deployed as part of the stack.
-   - EFS provides persistent storage for Grafana configuration, dashboards, plugins, and data that must survive pod restarts and cluster reprovisioning.
-   - Integration is done via a Kubernetes PersistentVolumeClaim that mounts an EFS-backed PersistentVolume
-   - Security: EFS mount targets must be reachable from cluster networking and SG rules must allow NFS (TCP/2049) traffic.

 ---